-- Place the motorcycle on a level surface and let the engine cool if necessary. - Remove cowling A and panel A. (See pages 6-8 and 6-9 for cowling and panel removal and installation procedures.) - Place a container under the engine to collect the used coolant.
+- Place the vehicle on the centerstand and let the engine cool if necessary. - Remove cowling A and panel A. (See page 6-8.) - 3.
+Place a container under the engine to collect the used coolant. - 4.

-- 1. Radiator cap - 4.
 Remove the radiator cap.